Bengkulu: History

 The first European visitors to the area were the Portuguese, followed by the Dutch in 1596.
-The English East India Company established a pepper-trading center and garrison at Bengkulu (Bencoolen) in 1685.
+The British East India Company established a pepper-trading center and garrison at Bengkulu (Bencoolen) in 1685.
 In 1714 the British built Fort Marlborough, which still stands.
 The trading post was never profitable for the British, being hampered by a location which Europeans found unpleasant, and by an inability to find sufficient pepper to buy.
 It became an occasional port of call for the EIC's East Indiamen.